 Since the last publication of the Corporate Standard, there has been considerable momentum with companies committing to ambitious emissions reduction targets and a corresponding development of standards and guidance via SBTi.
 SBTi has increased demand for guidance on base year recalculation, related to target monitoring, reporting and verification.
 Numerous respondents made reference to SBTi.
 Some of these suggested better aligning with SBTi in areas including base year selection and defining materiality thresholds, discussed further below.
+Another area highlighted related to alignment with SBTi was better ensuring consistent application of company boundaries.
 Related, some respondents urged to have this portion of the Corporate Standard updated in close consultation with SBTi.
 Others recommended keeping language in the Corporate Standard at a high level while referring to SBTi for further guidance.
 Others thought that guidelines for tracking emissions over time would be more appropriately placed in target setting standards than GHG accounting standards and proposed that the GHG Protocol defer to SBTi for defining standards and guidance in this domain.
 Others requested documentation to provide more clarity regarding the overlap and differences between GHG Protocol and SBTi.